JanHerca/urantiapedia/input/markdown/en/Innerface/Vol9/Innerface_vol9_4.md

 No wonder these apostles did not fully comprehend the Master's words, for he was projecting to them the plan of a new age.

-[There follows 500 pages of text in which the authors must fulfill their potentially vainglorious claim to provide "a high spiritual and inspirational ideal for all mortal beings on all worlds," plus "a plan for a new age on earth."
+[There follows 500 pages of text in which the authors must fulfill their potentially vainglorious claim to provide “a high spiritual and inspirational ideal for all mortal beings on all worlds,” plus “a plan for a new age on earth.”
 And they succeed—a truly remarkable feat if the authors had been human—but not if they were not.
 It's food for thought.]

 ## Revelation